 The 1979 film 10, directed by Blake Edwards (1922-2010), is about a middle-aged man’s obsession with a sexy young thing (played by Bo Derek, frolicking on the beach).

-Look at him, just hanging his Evinrude right out in the … no, it doesn’t work, does it?
+Look at him, he's just hanging his Evinrude right out there in the … –No, again, it doesn’t work, does it?

 See previous note on Evinrude.

 Now it’s 10 as rewritten by Terrence McNally.

 Terrence McNally is an American playwright.
 Many of his works, including Kiss of the Spider Woman, Love!
 Valour!
 Compassion!, and Frankie and Johnny at the Clair de Lune, have homoerotic themes; McNally himself was involved with fellow playwright Edward Albee for several years and married his partner of ten years, Broadway producer and civil rights attorney Tom Kirdahy, in 2010.

 Look, he’s built like a G.I.
 Joe!
 He even has shoulder sockets so you can pose him!